-If you run Facebook ads, you need to understand Business Manager.
+If you run Facebook ads, you need to understand Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More.
 And if you manage ads for others, it’s additionally important that you understand how to use Business Manager to manage roles and access to assets.
 In this post, we’re going to discuss the differences between the three types of users (People, Partners, and System Users) and how to add them.

 You can access these roles within the “Users” portion in the Business Manager menu.